-At Witekio, we have experience in a range of build systems, but we’re big fans of using Yocto for our Linux embedded software development for a variety of reasons.
+At Witekio, we have experience with a range of build systems, and we’re big fans of using Yocto for our Linux embedded software development for a variety of reasons.
 However, is Yocto the best solution for you?

-We have compared build systems, including desktop distributions in terms of the system, its ease of development, configuration and updating, the build, the component customization, and its maintainability to help you make an informed choice on which build system is best for your embedded Linux project.
+We have compared Yocto alternatives and other build systems, including desktop Linux distributions in terms of ease of development, configuration, updating, component customization, and maintainability to help you make an informed choice on which build system is best for your embedded Linux project.

-Before we move to the comparison, we should remember why build systems are important.
+Before we move to the comparison of Yocto alternatives, we should remember why build systems are important.

-For a simple console application or even a mid-scale project, the use of a build system might not even be necessary.
-But for a complex web application that has several services involved, you might need to do tasks such as running tests in parallel, setting up various scheduled tasks, and publishing artifacts and packages to various endpoints.
+For a simple console application or even a mid-scale project, a build system might not even be necessary.
+But for a complex web application with multiple services, you might need to run tests in parallel, set up various scheduled tasks, and publish artifacts and packages to various endpoints.
 In this case, a build system is the best way forward.

-Unlike a pre-compiled image for a particular device or at least for a particular hardware platform, a build system allows you to customize offline the content of your system, bootloader, kernel, or file system.
+Unlike a pre-compiled image for a particular embedded device or at least for a particular hardware platform, a build system allows you create a custom system by offline customizing your bootloader, Linux kernel, or root filesystem.

 The main benefits of using a build system are: